pairshaped/curlingio-docs/docs/club-management/programs.md

 Programs sit between products and events: they’re purchased like products, but run on specific dates like leagues and competitions.
 They’re usually seasonal and do not include draw schedules, teams, or game scoring.

+Some examples of programs are:

-Examples of programs are Learn 2 Curl sessions and organizing volunteer events and lists.
+- Learn 2 Curl sessions
+- Curling camps
+- Training Seminars
+- Volunteer events and lists

 ## Finding your Programs